 With Patrick on board, we looked at our finances and agreed that if I could get a job right after I graduated, we could live on his salary for a year while I went back to school.
 It was a pretty straightforward cost analysis.
 We felt that, if we were frugal, we should be okay.
 We had some savings built up (we were basically putting my paycheck into savings every month except for vacations and occasional splurges).
 So we used our savings to finance beauty school; we felt we were investing in my happiness.

 I resigned from Wells Fargo in May 2009, to spend the summer with my son before I started at the Aveda Institute in October of that same year.
-I considered a couple of options for beauty school in the Twin Cities area.
+I considered a couple of options for a beauty schools in the Twin Cities area.
 Regency Beauty was actually closer to home, but Aveda’s mission statement was so compelling and Horst Rechelbacher, Aveda’s founder, was so famous in our area that Aveda was always my first choice.

 How supportive were your family and friends?